William S. Burroughs: Magical beliefs

 Since the word "magic" tends to cause confused thinking, I would like to say exactly what I mean by "magic" and the magical interpretation of so-called reality.
 The underlying assumption of magic is the assertion of "will" as the primary moving force in this universe – the deep conviction that nothing happens unless somebody or some being wills it to happen.
 To me this has always seemed self evident ...
 From the viewpoint of magic, no death, no illness, no misfortune, accident, war or riot is accidental.
 There are no accidents in the world of magic.

-This was no idle passing interest – Burroughs also actively practiced magic in his everyday life: seeking out mystical visions through practices like scrying, taking measures to protect himself from possession, and attempting to lay curses on those who had crossed him.
-Burroughs spoke openly about his magical practices, and his engagement with the occult is attested from a multitude of interviews, as well as personal accounts from those who knew him.
+His was not an idle interest: Burroughs practiced magic in his everyday life, seeking out mystical visions through practices like scrying, taking measures to protect himself from possession, and attempting to lay curses on those who had crossed him.
+Burroughs spoke openly about his magical practices, and his engagement with the occult is attested by a number of interviews, as well as personal accounts from those who knew him.

-Biographer Ted Morgan has argued that: "As the single most important thing about Graham Greene was his viewpoint as a lapsed Catholic, the single most important thing about Burroughs was his belief in the magical universe.
+Biographer Ted Morgan has argued: "As the single most important thing about Graham Greene was his viewpoint as a lapsed Catholic, the single most important thing about Burroughs was his belief in the magical universe.
 The same impulse that led him to put out curses was, as he saw it, the source of his writing ...
 To Burroughs behind everyday reality there was the reality of the spirit world, of psychic visitations, of curses, of possession and phantom beings."

-Burroughs was unwavering in his insistence that his writing itself had a magical purpose.
+Burroughs insisted that his writing itself had a magical purpose.
 This was particularly true when it came to his use of the cut-up technique.
 Burroughs was adamant that the technique had a magical function, stating "the cut ups are not for artistic purposes".
 Burroughs used his cut-ups for "political warfare, scientific research, personal therapy, magical divination, and conjuration" – the essential idea being that the cut-ups allowed the user to "break down the barriers that surround consciousness".
 As Burroughs himself stated: